 Christians can be deceived and think they are immune to the insidious impact of insecurity, but the Bible teaches something different.

 “The 12 Days of Jesus” are meant to deconstruct our traditional views of him – to put us on a path toward the freedom to see Jesus not as tradition teaches he should be, but as scripture says he really is.

 We are living in a time of deep need for our own version of a Public Theologian, but with a more spiritual emphasis.
 I call these new 21st century thinkers Spiritual Theologians.

 For all of us who face the limits of yesterday’s memories, we can learn from Nehemiah’s example and renew our dedication to God by practicing “Radical Forgetfulness.”

 God wants us to experience continual restarts, rebirths, redefinitions, and to literally rebrand our lives.
 Here are some scriptures on moving forward.

-Believing in the “Spirituality of Jesus” in this way leads to believing he is intimately guiding our lives.
+Believing in the “Spirituality of Jesus” means believing he is intimately guiding our lives.
 Spirituality becomes a way of life.

 With secure confidence in the saving power of God, we tightly grip the “sword of the Spirit”, which is God’s Word, and then march forward in our fight to rescue others from the darkness.